uport-project/lambda-nisaba/README.md

 [Diagrams](./diagrams/README.md)

-## Description
+# Description
 Nisaba provides user verification for the uPort ecosystem.

-## API
+# API

-### Request Fuel Token for New Device Key
+## Request Fuel Token for New Device Key

-A verified user can request a new fuel token for a new deviceKey
+A verified user can request a new fuel token for a new deviceKey.

 ### Endpoint